agntcy/app-sdk/README.md

 await bridge.start()
 ```

-Create an A2A client with a custom network transport:
+Create an A2A client with a transport of your choice:
 ```python
 from gateway_sdk.factory import GatewayFactory from gateway_sdk.factory import ProtocolTypes